Orthopaedic

 Overview:

 As a world-class organization on the cutting edge of evidence-based practice and professional development, the Brooks IHL Orthopaedic Residency program prepares its residents to educate and care for complex orthopaedic populations.
-The program is one year in length and consists of three components that include didactic/psychomotor classes, clinical mentoring, and unique learning experiences.
-In addition, the development of case presentations and written reports prepare the resident for participation in professional conferences and potential submission for publication.
+The program is one year in length and consists of three components that include structured didactic/psychomotor classes, individualized clinical mentoring, and directed learning activities.
+In addition to the Orthopaedic Description for Residency Practice, our curriculum is founded on the Brooks IHL Five Pillars and fosters the development of skills to prepare residents for specialty certification and long-term professional success.

 Our Orthopaedic residents have the unique opportunity to practice in state-of-the art outpatient facilities alongside experts in multiple disciplines and specialty populations.
 In addition, residents from all of the Brooks IHL residency programs comprehensively participate in foundational courses, allowing for development of professional relationships with colleagues of various specialty practice areas.